synap5e/crash_tournament/README.md

 - **Gradual Rollout**: Test on small tournaments before large-scale deployment

 **Note**: Any new grouping strategies should demonstrate statistically significant improvements in convergence speed or ranking quality before being merged to master.

+### Uncertainty-Based Stopping Conditions

+Currently, tournaments run until budget is exhausted.
+An alternative approach would be to stop when uncertainty converges below a threshold.

+**Potential Implementation:**
+- Add `--uncertainty-threshold` CLI parameter
+- Check average uncertainty in `_check_stopping_conditions()`
+- Stop when `avg_uncertainty < threshold`

+**Research Questions:**
+- What threshold value indicates sufficient convergence?
+- Should we use average uncertainty, max uncertainty, or top-k uncertainty?
+- How does early stopping affect ranking quality vs evaluation cost?

+**Trade-offs:**
+- Pro: Saves evaluations when rankings have converged
+- Con: May stop prematurely if uncertainty reduction is non-monotonic
+- Con: Adds complexity to stopping logic

+This feature was deliberately not implemented to keep the system simple and predictable.
+Budget-based stopping is easier to reason about and ensures consistent evaluation effort across runs.